RavivGilady/AlgebraicChess/DEVELOPMENT.md

 ## 🔐 Environment Variables

-Example contents for each service:
+Example contents for each service: (Might not be updated! check .env.example in each service folder!)

 ### 📁 backend/.env.example
 ```env